 - If the rotation of the vertical screw is stopped, the conveyor will be full of materials.
 It is also true that if the vertical screw is left turning but the feed of material ceases, the vertical screw conveyor will not empty itself, some of the material will be left in the housing in an amount depending on the material characteristics.
 It is important to realize, however, that material left over from previous operations will be the first to discharge when the vertical screw conveyor is restarted.

 - The ideal operation of a vertical screw conveyor is to have a controlled and uniform volume of material fed to the unit.
-Uneven or surge loads and start, stop operations can affect specifications of speed, capacity and horsepower.
+Uneven or surge loads and start, and stop operations can affect specifications of speed, capacity, and horsepower.
 Some granular or pelletized materials can roll to the bottom of the vertical section after stopping and will then create a starting problem.

 Applications of Vertical Screw Conveyor

 - Animal feed

 - Understanding 3D Printing: A Comprehensive Guide to Its Methods, Materials, and Technologies

 - How to Choose the Right Solar Panel for Your Home

 - Chain Drive | Introduction | Definition | Types | Application | How To Properly Tension Chain Drive | Chain Drive vs Belt Drive